 Real Estate Mortgage Broker Business License in Dubai

-What Is a Real Estate Mortgage Broker Licence?
+What Is a Real Estate Mortgage Broker License?

-A Real Estate Mortgage Broker licence (Activity Code 6619.96) falls under the Financial category and is classified as a Business Licence.
+A Real Estate Mortgage Broker license (Activity Code 6619.96) falls under the Financial category and is classified as a Business License.
 It authorises the holder to act as an intermediary between borrowers and mortgage lenders, facilitating property finance transactions across residential, commercial, and mixed-use real estate.

 Advising clients on mortgage products and eligibility criteria